-The Rehabilitation has gone from very poor condition in 2021 to poor condition in 2022; spinifex has re-established on the transect and is continuing the trend towards preclearing levels, remaining at a steady 35-37% since 2021; perennial shrubs (Acacia's and Senna) have decreased since the last phase and annual grasses are absent all together; the cover of Cenchrus remains high despite a decrease of 9% since the last monitoring phase.
+The Rehabilitation has remained in a poor condition in 2023; spinifex has re-established on the transect and is continuing the trend towards pre-clearing levels, remaining at a steady 30-38% since 2019; perennial shrubs (Acacia's and Senna) have decreased since the last phase and annual grasses are absent all together; the cover of Cenchrus remains high despite a decrease of 9% in the last monitoring phase.
 The application of herbicide in 2018 is evident in some patches of Cenchrus, but it appears to have had minimal impact upon the substantial populations, with the establishment of Cenchrus still found within the Analogue site (recorded over the last three phases).